 While poor posture is one of the more common causes of upper cross syndrome, it is by no means the only cause.
 Poor exercise technique is also a common cause of upper cross syndrome.

-Upper cross syndrome comes with a wide variety of symptoms, all of which are directly related to poor posture, and continuous strain on the neck.
+Not to be confused with scoliosis, upper cross syndrome comes with a wide variety of symptoms, all of which are directly related to poor posture, and continuous strain on the neck.
 It can also affect several muscles in the body including:

 - Upper trapezius